DIY Solar Power

 Residential solar photovoltaic systems supply electricity directly to a home using solar panels mounted on a roof or an open area.
 These types of solar systems are basically the same type of system installed by pioneering homeowners back in the early days of solar development, the difference today however, is that the solar panels are much more energy efficient, lighter and also a lot cheaper.

 The type of electricity produced by solar panel is called DC, or direct current, the same type that batteries use.
 However, most standard household appliances and lighting fixtures operate on higher AC, or alternating current, electricity.
-Therefore, any photovoltaic solar system must include some form of inverter to convert the low level DC power from the solar panels into the higher level AC power for use around the home.
+Therefore, any photovoltaic solar system must include some form of inverter to convert the low level DC power (typically 12 volts) from the solar panels into the higher level AC power (typically 240 volts) for use around the home.
 Household appliances operate just as well on solar generated DC power as they do on mains generated AC power supplied by the utility company.

 A Simple DIY Solar Power System

-Before you can start designing a diy solar power kit you need to make a few discussions first.
-Do I want a grid-connected or off-grid connected system?.
-Do I want or need storage batteries?, and what is my energy consumption, etc.
+Before you can start designing your diy solar power kit or system, you need to make a few decisions first.
+Such as: do I want a grid-connected or an off-grid connected system, do I want or need storage batteries as part of my system, and what are my energy requirements and consumption, etc.

-Photovoltaic (PV) systems may only cost a fraction of what they did say 25 or 30 years ago, but they are still quite expensive to buy and install, so making some discussions before you start will same you money in the long term.
+Photovoltaic (PV) systems may only cost a fraction of what they did say 25 or 30 years ago, but they are still quite expensive to buy and install, so making some decisions and having a clear idea first before you start will same you money in the long term.

 Whether you choose a whole-house grid-connected system or a self contained off-grid system with battery storage, you may need an array of solar panels producing several thousand solar watts of power just to meet your current household needs (depending on your house size, its energy efficiency, teenagers and so on).
 So before you start designing a solar power kit, you will need to calculate the total power requirements of all of your homes electrical items.